Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

 #### Working with Negative Emotions

 - If you are in an overall relatively positive frame of mind and the emotion is not very strong:
-	- Try to experience the emotion fully in your body-energy-mind, that is, focus on the energy and physical sensations of the emotion, but do not let yourself get caught up in the content, in the story associated with the emotion
+	- Try to experience the emotion fully in your body-energy-mind, that is, focus on the **energy and physical sensations** of the emotion, but **do not let yourself get caught up in the content,** in the story associated with the emotion
+	- Initially, you should only try to do this very briefly
+		- This practice is not about analyzing thoughts or emotions
+		- If you are still thinking about the emotion or the situation that caused the emotion 30 seconds later, *STOP* (this is important -- you can harm yourself!)
+  	- It's easy to recognize this, and even tell yourself this -- it's another to truly embody this belief
     	> You may not feel happy due to some event/circumstance that clouds your vision.
 Recognize these emotions-- what is this stimuli evoking that you wish to avoid?
 Try to focus on this emotion and realize that it is just that -- an emotion, sensations in your body.
 They are not the end-of-the-world, just sensations, and as such they are malleable and can be changed if you believe so.
-	- Initially, you should only try to do this very briefly
-		- This practice is not about analyzing thoughts or emotions
-		- If you are still thinking about the emotion or the situation that caused the emotion 30 seconds later, STOP (this is important -- you can harm yourself!)

----

     - Once you have substantial meditation experience, when you experience a negative emotion, you can...
     	- Look straight at the emotion and let it dissolve or “liberate” as it arises
-    	- It's easy to recognize this, and even tell yourself this -- it's another to truly embody this belief
     	- Instantaneously see the various factors that caused the emotion to arise
 - That is, mindfulness gives us **insight** into the narrative we have about ourselves
 	- Rather than holding beliefs (e.g., “I am worthless”) to be a true description of who we are, we see the narrative as a constellation of thoughts
 	- This can foster more breathing room and lead to increased well being